noinil/genesis_cg_tool/README.md

 # genesis_cg_input
-Prepare topology and coordinate file for CG models in Genesis.
+This project helps you prepare topology and coordinate file for CG models in the molecular dynamics package Genesis.